apache/cloudberry-site/src/pages/community/wechat.md

 WeChat, also known as Weixin in Pinyin, is a popular instant messaging and social media application.
-If you prefer using WeChat over Slack for real-time chatting or community discussions, you can add `cbdb-bot` as your WeChat friend by scanning the QR code below and asking to join.
+If you prefer using WeChat over Slack for real-time chatting or community discussions, you can add `Cloudberry_Bot` as your WeChat friend by scanning the QR code below and asking to join.

 ![WeChat](../../../static/img/wechat-cbdb-bot.jpg)